Air handler or air handler

 What are the main features of an air handler?

-An air handler typically includes a blower fan, air filter, and coil (either heating or cooling) to condition the air before it's distributed throughout the home.
+An air handler typically includes a blower fan, cooling/heating coil, air filter, and controls to circulate and condition the air in a home.

 Connect with certified professionals in your area